iahmad-khan/LEMP-stack-LINUX-NGINX-MONGODB-PYTHON-/README.md

 Also check that app servers are highly available by rebooting one of them. haproxy will notice it and will not send further requests to it untill it come healthy again.
+Note: For now haproxy is checking port 80 for health check , so if the python app which is serving on different port , is down , then haproxy will not know it.
+Therefore in this case it is checking nginx.

 Thanks.